 Kombucha is a powerful antibacterial agent because of the type of bacteria found in it.
 Drinking the live cultures actually destroys bad bacteria responsible for infections.

-We love to drink Kombucha, it support a healthy gut, it’s loaded with vitamins B, it has a good source of antioxidants, probiotics and glucaric acid AND it’s an healthy alternative to sodas and other junk drinks.
+We love to drink Kombucha, it supports a healthy gut, it’s loaded with vitamins B, it has a good source of antioxidants, probiotics, and glucaric acid AND it’s a healthy alternative to sodas and other junk drinks.

 That’s my pink (strawberries Kombucha).
-Read bellow how to make it yourself.
+Read below how to make it yourself.

 Benefit of Kombucha